Lübeck: 20th century

 In April 2015, Lübeck hosted the G7 conference.

 Climate

 Lübeck has an oceanic climate (Köppen: Cfb; Trewartha: Dobk).
-Lübeck is located on the eastern coast of the Baltic Sea and is greatly regulated by the ocean.
-The average annual temperature ranges from 2 C in winter to 18 C in summer.
-Although the summer is relatively cooler than inland, there is still a high probability of high temperature days.
+Lübeck is located on the eastern coast of the Baltic Sea and is strongly influenced by the Baltic Sea.
+Average temperatures range from 2 C in winter to 18 C in summer.
+Although summers are cooler than in inland areas, there is still a high probability of high-temperature days.
 On average, there are 6.6 days per year with maximum temperatures exceeding 30 C.

 The Lübeck weather station has recorded the following extreme values: